MayankSingamreddy/LetMeCheckFirst/README.md

 ## Note:

 I created this project back when prompt engineering was a thing, we're talking gpt3.5 days.
-I know this doesn't seem relevant anymore because GPT5 is fine tuned to not require prompt engineering anymore, this is the caveat to let you know I'm not an idiot lol.
+This doesn't seem relevant anymore because GPT5 is fine tuned to not require prompt engineering anymore
 </div>

 ---